bumatic/manifold-docs/contents/developers/development_environment.md

 #### 3. Add ./bin to your user's $PATH

-There are a few executable files in /bin, api/bin that make this process easier.
-Adding
-./bin to your OS user's path simplifies the following commands.
+There are a few executable files in Manifold's `bin` directory that make the setup process easier.
+Adding `./bin` to your OS user's path simplifies the following commands.

 	echo 'export PATH="./bin:$PATH"' >> ~/.bash_profile